KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 All follow the spiral:
 **emergence → unfolding → resolution**.

-From the infinite field of origin,
+From **Aion’s field of latent potential**,
 world-expressions may arise
 where conditions permit.
 Some hold **coherence**.
 Others **collapse**.
-But all return
-to the pattern that shaped them.
+Yet none depart
+the infinite field
+through which expression becomes possible.

 The spiral is never wholly still
 where motion persists.